Jimwi/ilets_words/day6/2 20210826_fa_01_transcript.md

 The only other thing I would say, though, is that from the conversation I had, they are not as focused right now on transnational attacks at all.
 I think what ISIS-K's immediate focus is on expanding their own `footprint` and posing a real challenge to the Taliban.
 Of course, launching some kind of a big attack by the airport or something like that would be a perfect way to achieve both objectives hurting the West and the Taliban at the same time.
 So I can understand why this thread has emerged as a kind of area of concern for the Taliban and for U.S. forces at the airport.

-GROSS: My guest is Clarissa Ward, CNN's chief international correspondent.
-We'll talk more about reporting from Afghanistan after a break.
-This is FRESH AIR.

-(SOUNDBITE OF SOLANGE'S "WEARY")

-GROSS: Let's get back to my interview with Clarissa Ward, CNN's chief international correspondent.
-She spent three weeks reporting from Afghanistan.
-She flew out of the country on a military flight to Doha, Qatar, last Saturday with hundreds of evacuees.

-You left Afghanistan after three weeks, three really dangerous weeks.
+GROSS: You left Afghanistan after three weeks, three really dangerous weeks.
 How did you get into the air?
 Did you have an `ordeal` getting in, or was it easier for you because you're CNN?

 WARD: It was much easier for us than most.
 However, it was an `ordeal`, and I still have a big `bruise` on my arm that I can't stop looking at honestly, Terry, because it was really one of the more intense and `harrowing` experiences I've encountered `whereby` we went to a gate that was supposed to be much quieter than other gates.
 The crowds hadn't really discovered this gate because it wasn't often being opened.
 We had an agreement.
 I can't get into the details of that so much.